Freddy-Rios/startup/README.md

 # startup
-this it the start of the start up application \
+start up application for 260 \
 ideas for start up